Subscribe via Email

-Well, after a week of being crushed in moving boxes, I’ve managed to dig out enough to find my computer.
-Lucky for me Al Essa posted a week-in-review summary of the Blackboard EduPatentGate drama that helped me get back up … Continue reading
+By Michael FeldsteinMore Posts (1021) Well, after a week of being crushed in moving boxes, I’ve managed to dig out enough to find my computer.
+Lucky for me Al Essa posted a week-in-review summary of the Blackboard EduPatentGate drama that … Continue reading

-Word keeps spreading in successively broader circles.
+By Michael FeldsteinMore Posts (1021) Word keeps spreading in successively broader circles.
 Meanwhile, if you are following this issue and have not yet subscribed to Al Essa’s blog, do yourself a favor and do so right away.
-His series of posts dissecting the patent continue … Continue reading
+His series of … Continue reading

-While marveling the events of the last several weeks, Jim Farmer suggested that it might be worthwhile to pause and reflect back on the sequence of events.
-I thought that was a good idea, so here it is.
-I don’t … Continue reading
+By Michael FeldsteinMore Posts (1021) While marveling the events of the last several weeks, Jim Farmer suggested that it might be worthwhile to pause and reflect back on the sequence of events.
+I thought that was a good idea, so … Continue reading

-Me: Blackboard has an imaginary spinmeister!
+By Michael FeldsteinMore Posts (1021) Me: Blackboard has an imaginary spinmeister!
 Oh NO!
 Spinmeister: Oh, that guy.
 I wouldn’t worry too much about him.
 He was Joe Lieberman’s imaginary spinmeister.
-He’s not exactly the sharpest imaginary pencil in the imaginary box, if you know what … Continue reading
+He’s not exactly the sharpest imaginary pencil in the imaginary … Continue reading

-Al Essa has taken my translation of the patent claims to the next level.
+By Michael FeldsteinMore Posts (1021) Al Essa has taken my translation of the patent claims to the next level.
 It’s a very clear, useful, and succinct explanation of just what the patent says Blackboard is claiming to have invented.
-I don’t think it can be … Continue reading
+I … Continue reading